 5. Live Alone – This is so important it’s basically on the list three times.
 Having your own place is amazing and helps you figure out who you are independent of a parent, friend, or significant other.

-6. Learn How to Cook – If you don’t you will get so literally and figuratively sick of fast and food it’s uncanny.
+6. Learn How to Cook – If you don’t learn how to cook you will get so literally and figuratively sick of fast and food it’s uncanny.
 Learning how to cook is a great life skill and never fails to impress people.
 Never.
 Fails.

 7. Unravel the Mysteries of the Human Reproductive System – TMI.
 I know a lot of you will think this shouldn’t be on the list, but I cannot tell you how many young ladies in their mid- and even late 20s that I’ve talked to who really have no idea how their menstrual cycle works.
 Everyone (gay men uninterested in having children excluded) needs to know precisely how babies appear in bellies.

 8. Apologize to Someone You Bullied – Oddly even people who are picked on tend to be bullies at least once.
-You were probably a dick to someone in High School so you need to look them up on Facebook (or current social media) and apologize.
+You were probably a dick to someone in High School, so you need to look them up on Facebook (or current social media) and apologize.
+By the by, I got one of these apologies once, and it was paradigm shifting.

 11. Forgive Someone – In moderation.
 Forgive someone for something you are holding on to that is not worth holding on to.
 It is time to start letting things go.
 This doesn’t mean you have to forgive and forget, but forgiving will keep it from eating you up inside.